jacobresnikoff/reticulate-presentation/README.md

 # Reticulate Presentation
-This repo contains the R Markdown files, images, experimentation files, and personal outline for a presentation on the Reticulate package for R. The presentation was given on Wednesday, May 12 2021.
+This repo contains the R Markdown files, images, experimentation files, and personal outline for a presentation on the Reticulate package for R. The presentation was given on Wednesday, May 12 2021 to Professor Grant McDermott's graduate-level Big Data in Economics course.